Direct Drive Motors

 How It Works

-A Direct Drive Motor (often called a torque motor) operates on the principle of magnetic interaction without intermediate mechanical conversion.
-The rotor is typically integrated directly into the wheel hub of the AGV, while the stator is fixed to the chassis axle.
+A Direct Drive Motor (often called a torque motor) works through direct magnetic interaction, with no mechanical go-betweens.
+The rotor slots right into the AGV's wheel hub, while the stator mounts to the chassis axle.

-High-resolution optical or magnetic encoders are mounted directly to the shaft, providing real-time feedback to the servo controller.
-This allows for complex motion profiles, such as instant stops or extremely slow, smooth creeping speeds required for docking maneuvers.
+High-res optical or magnetic encoders attach straight to the shaft for real-time feedback to the servo controller.
+This handles fancy motion like instant stops or ultra-slow, buttery-smooth creeps needed for docking.

 Real-World Applications